codazoda/mac-app-shell/README.md

   	Icon?
 The icon (see setup instructions below)
 ```

+## Executable

+Make sure that all the bash scripts are marked as executable `chmod +x filename`.

 ## Setting an Icon

 - Open the icon you want to use in Preview and press Command-C to copy it.